KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-sudoku.md

 ### Requirements

-Sudoku is currently playable on modern MacOS and Linux machines.
+Sudoku is currently playable on Linux machines.

-Windows is not yet available.
+OSX and Windows compatible bundles will be ready as soon as possible.
 Please ask on our #cc-sudoku channel on [Discord](https://komodoplatform.com/discord) for updates.

+Komodoku Ubuntu bundle with precompiled daemon compatible with SUDOKU assetchain and portable Sudoku GUI can be downloaded [here](https://github.com/tonymorony/Komodoku/releases)

+If you want to сompile daemon by yourself please follow instructions down below.

 ### Install Dependencies